 A practical based subject where students learn and develop skills in using software for Desktop Publishing (InDesign and Photoshop) and Word Processing (Microsoft Word).
 The Practical Skills focus is on using the design process in a variety of applications to complete text-based information processing and publishing tasks.

 Wine Lists and Recipes

 Issues and Understanding tasks may include topics such as copyright and intellectual property, comparisons of laptop and desktop computers, and recycling of e-waste.
-The Product and Documentation Task requires students to complete, for an identified audience, a text-based product that demonstrates understanding and use of the four parts of the design process: investigating, devising, producing, and evaluating.
+The Product and Documentation Task requires students to complete, a text-based product that demonstrates understanding and use of the four parts of the design process: investigating, devising, producing, and evaluating.
 The task may include producing the cover, contents page and articles for a magazine, a program for a sporting event or advertising material for a real estate agent.

 Assessment Type 1:

 Product and Documentation: Research, Product Completion and Evaluation.